Ophthalmology in Istanbul - coordinator support

 How much it costs

 The exact cost is determined after consultation and clinic confirmation.
 All payments are made directly to the clinic cashier under the clinic’s official invoice.
 I do not take part in financial transactions.
-My work is covered by the clinic’s coordination commission, so the price for the patient is the same as with a direct request.
+My work is covered by the clinic’s coordination commission.
+So the price for the patient is the same as with a direct request.

 How long the trip takes